Breaking the Silence (organization): History

-Among the Israeli Defense Forces (IDF) units serving during the Second Intifada in the early 2000s, there was one in particular, battalion 50 of the Nahal, that in that period consisted of many youths from moshavim and kibbutzim, who had often known each other before their service.
+Among the Israel Defense Forces (IDF) units serving during the Second Intifada in the early 2000s, there was one in particular, battalion 50 of the Nahal, that in that period consisted of many youths from moshavim and kibbutzim, who had often known each other before their service.
 Erella Grassiani believed their background was one in which there was more open talk about a two-state solution and perhaps more sympathy for the civilians they encountered.

 Members of battalion 50 were assigned to serve in the city of Hebron, which is important to all the Abrahamic religions.
 This second-largest city in the Occupied Territories had 160,000 Palestinians; it also had 500 Jewish settlers who occupied houses in the city center.
 Some 500 soldiers were stationed there to protect the settlers, resulting in frequent and close encounters with Palestinian civilians.

 Some of the soldiers were disturbed by what took place.
 Following their service, three reservists collected photographs and made a videotape of testimonies by other IDF soldiers who had also served in Hebron, to show what occurred in encounters between Palestinian civilians and the military.
 In June 2004 in Tel Aviv, Yehuda Shaul, and two other former soldiers, Jonathan Boimfeld and Micha Kurtz, organized an exhibit called Breaking the Silence, which featured photos and videotapes that "documented their compulsory service in Hebron."
 They wanted to educate the general Israeli population about what went on in military efforts to control Arab populations of the Occupied Territories.
 The exhibition was attended by thousands of people and received some international coverage.
 Afterward, the organizers were questioned by IDF personnel seeking to substantiate apparent abuses by those veterans.

 That same year, Shaul, Avichai Sharon, and Noam Chayut (the latter two also members of battalion 50 who had served in Hebron), founded Breaking the Silence (BtS), a non-governmental organization (NGO).
 They set up a website, www.shovrimshtika.org, and advertised that they would confidentially collect and record testimonies by veterans of their military experiences in the Occupied Territories since the start of the Second Intifada (2000).
 They also volunteered to speak to youth groups, schools and community groups about their experiences.
 They traveled all across Israel to collect such accounts.
 The NGO attracted hundred of members in its first year.

 For more than a decade, Breaking the Silence has published booklets and books that are collections of soldiers' accounts in order to educate the public about the reality of military operations by Israeli soldiers in the territories.
 These publications are listed below and in the External Links section, with information for downloading the texts.

 BtS also posts written and videotaped reports on its official website.
 In addition, members have conducted speaking tours throughout Israel, Western Europe, and the United States.